COVID-19 Response and Supports

 While the province has led the country in population growth, Prince Edward Island’s aging workforce is one of the greatest threats to sustained economic growth.
 There is also a growing concern for shortage of skilled labourers across a number of our primary and emerging sectors.
 The GCACC advocates at the provincial and federal level for immigration programs and services, immigration policy, K-12 education, and skills development supports.

 We lead the PEI Connectors program, a government, and private-sector, supported initiative aimed at assisting entrepreneurial newcomers in getting their businesses launched.
 The program also connects new Islanders and new post-secondary graduates with local business leaders to help build their professional career network.

 The Chamber monitors and responds to other emerging issues to support our members, below are few of our most recent submissions on such topics.
-If there are other emerging issues that are affecting your business, contact Sam at firstname.lastname@example.org.
+If there are other emerging issues that are affecting your business, contact Madeline at firstname.lastname@example.org.

 Paid Sick Leave

 - October 4, 2022: Feedback on Proposed 10 Day Paid Sick Leave Legislation, updated draft

 - March 2, 2022: Feedback on Proposed 10 Day Paid Sick Leave Legislation

 - August 26, 2022: Chamber Welcomes City of Charlottetown’s Decision to Repeal Enterprise Fleet Management Agreement

 - March 28, 2022: Letter to Island MPs Regarding Ongoing PEI Potato Export Ban